oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/introspection.md

   ...
 ```

-If you modified your WebLogic domain configuration (using the console or WLST) to add a new dynamic cluster named "cluster-2" then you could immediately start cluster members of this new cluster by updating your Domain YAML like this:
+If you modified your WebLogic domain configuration (using the console or WLST) to add a new dynamic cluster named "cluster-2", then you could immediately start cluster members of this new cluster by updating your Domain YAML file like this:

 ```
 spec: